How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Discussion

-Though execution assistance offers time-saving advantages, it does not necessarily improve the robustness of analysis conclusions.
-Without well-reasoned planning considerations, execution assistance may focus on misguided directions resulting in wasteful efforts or misleading outcomes.

-There exists an inherent tension between the intended goals of the assistant and the goals of the analyst who might predominantly favor execution assistance, leading to divergent views on what constitutes ``helpfulness.''
+We found that analysts had varying perspectives on what planning assistance was helpful.
+In some moments, planning assistance was about assistance for specific analysis steps; during others, it was about guidance for their overall workflow~(Sec. \ref{sec:results_what_assistance}).
+Some analysts found suggestions occasionally distracting, preferring to focus on their own analysis plan~(Sec. \ref{sec:results_when}).
+Similarly, we observed that there exists an inherent tension between the intended goals of the assistant and the goals of the analyst who might predominantly favor execution assistance, leading to divergent views on what constitutes ``helpfulness.''
 Though analysts' goals are primary, assistants can play a crucial role in creating higher quality and more robust data analyses.
-Therefore, supporting analysts with only execution assistance may not lead to such outcomes.
-Striking a balance between understanding analysts' perspectives of helpfulness and the assistant's impact on the workflow is crucial for providing truly valuable suggestions.
+Thus, supporting analysts with only execution assistance may not lead to such outcomes.
+Balancing analysts' perspectives of helpfulness and the assistant's impact on the workflow is crucial for providing truly valuable suggestions.
 Given that planning suggestions often require deeper consideration, a mutual understanding of their appropriate timing is also imperative.
-An ``ideal'' assistant would completely understand the analyst's background, overall goals, and current plan (Fig.~\ref{fig:results}G and H) and reconcile this with its own goals (Fig.~\ref{fig:results}D).
-Further, the analyst should also understand the assistant's raison d'etre in addition to its capabilities.

-To summarize, the assistant's goals (Fig.~\ref{fig:results}C) should take into account the analyst's goals (Fig.~\ref{fig:results}G) in the context of its own design and functionality (Fig.~\ref{fig:results}D).
-Likewise, the analyst's perception of the assistant (Fig.~\ref{fig:results}F) should take into account their goals for analysis (Fig.~\ref{fig:results}G) and how the assistant can meet them (Fig.~\ref{fig:results}D).
-This common understanding is the basis from which truly helpful assistance can be provided and perceived.
+Developing affordances to enable analysts understanding and usage of such assistants is essential to those the design of those assistant.

+Here, we synthesize these and other findings as design guidelines (Table~\ref{tab:design_implications}) to highlight design implications for future AI-based analysis assistants and reflect on limitations of our design.